spotinst/spot-oceancd-releases/examples/features/README.md

 > **Note**:
 >
 > - Baseline works with: Prometheus, DataDog and NewRelic providers
-> - The threshold can be one of:
+> - The comparison can be configured with the following:
 >   - '<'
 >   - '<='
 >   - '>'